deviprasad80/hello-world/Command_Reference_201904.md

 **config tacacs timeout**

 This command is used to modify the global value for the TACACS+ timeout.
-When user has not configured server specific timeout, this global value shall be used for that server
+When user has not configured server specific timeout, this global value shall be used for that server.

    - Usage: